nark3d/PhalueObjects/README.md

 ```

 ### Can be equal regardless of object
-The type of value object is irrelevant to equality:
+The type of a value object is irrelevant to equality:

 Example:
 ```php